Does your vehicle have ABS? If so, when the panel is not working, does the ABS warning light come on and stay on full-time?

 8. Replace the screws that hold the board in the module.
-Finger-tight is *plenty* -- you're putting metal screws into plastic holes.
-You don't want to either strip the holes or crack the board.
+Finger-tight is plenty, you are putting metal screws into plastic holes.
+You do not want to either strip the holes or crack the board.

 9. Reattach the protective cardboard panel.

-10. If the panel works, the ABS warning light should go out, and the Check Engine light *may* go out after you've started the engine a couple of times.
-Mine did, and hasn't come back on since.
+10. If the panel works, the ABS warning light should go out, and the check engine light may go out after you've started the engine a couple of times.
+Mine did, and has not come back on since.
 If you want, read the codes and reset the light, then wait and see if it comes on again.